Combinatorics of loop equations for branched covers of sphere: Introduction

 In Section \ref{section:quantqurve} we review the problem of finding the quantum curve for enumeration of hypermaps.

-In Section \ref{section:4case} we outline the proof of the spectral curve topological recursion for the even further generalization of our problem: the case of 4-colored maps, which corresponds to 4-matrix models.
+In Section \ref{section:4case} we outline the idea of the proof of the spectral curve topological recursion for the even further generalization of our problem: the case of 4-colored maps, which corresponds to 4-matrix models.